Yo-Hey: Pro Wrestling Noah (2016–present)

 In December 2016, he began appearing in Pro Wrestling Noah (Noah) after president Masayuki Uchida announced that he would allow freelancers to wrestle in Noah.
 On January 14, 2017, he made his debut in Noah, defeating Rionne Fujiwara.
 Later in January 2017, Yo-Hey and Hayata defeated Hi69 and Taiji Ishimori.
 After the match, Yo-Hey and Hayata stated that they wanted a match for the vacant GHC Junior Heavyweight Tag Team Champions.
 This led to a feud for the vacant GHC Junior Heavyweight Tag Team Championships between XX (Ishimori and Hi69) and Hayata and Yo-Hey.
 On February 18, he and Hayata failed to capture the vacant GHC Junior Heavyweight Tag Team Champions, losing to Hi69 and Ishimori.
 Three days later, Hayata and Yo-Hey came together with Daisuke Harada and Tadasuke to form a new stable named Ratel's.
 On August 26, Yo-Hey and Hayata defeated XX in a rematch to become the new GHC Junior Heavyweight Tag Team Champions.
 On September 3, Noah announced that Yo-Hey had signed an exclusive contract with the promotion, ending his days as a freelancer.

+On March 17, Yo-Hey entered the ring and attacked Shuji Kondo, Hajime Ohara, and Hi69.
+Ha saved Tadasuke from their attack before extending his hand to him, who accepted it, leaving Kongo.
+Later that night, Yo-Hey and Tadasuke were revealed as the newest members of Jake Lee's newest stable Good Looking Guys.
+On April 16 at Green Journey in Sendai, Yo-Hey and Tadasuke defeated Eita and Yoshinari Ogawa to win the GHC Junior Heavyweight Tag Team Championship.
+They lost the titles to Stinger (Chris Ridgeway and Daga) on June 22.
+Yo-Hey and Tadasuke regained the GHC Junior Heavyweight Tag Team Championship on January 2, 2024 at Noah The New Year by defeating Los Golpeadores (Alpha Wolf and Dragon Bane) and Ninja Mack and Alejandro in a three-way match.On July 13 at Destination, Good Looking Guys disbanded.
+Later that night, Yo-Hey and Tadasuke came out and offered to form an alliance with Hayata.
+On September 1, Yo-Hey reformed Ratel's with Hayata, Tadasuke, Daisuke Harada and Yuto Kikuchi.
+On September 1, Yo-Hey and Hayata defeated Eita and Shuji Kondo to win the GHC Junior Heavyweight Tag Team Championship for the third time.
+They lost the titles to Amakusa and Junta Miyawaki on March 22, 2025.

+On May 3, at Memorial Voyage in Kokugikan, Yo-Hey defeated Eita to win the GHC Junior Heavyweight Championship for the first time.